atmanscan1214/CPExam/README.md

 How can you improve the performance of this?

 To allow the application to support heavy request, break the application into services, this will allow all services to run on multiple host and capable of serving multiple request at the same time.

+If time wasn't a constraint what else would you have done?
+If time wasn't a constraint, I would have break each component into a service, to cater for future expansion (scope), maintenability and scalability.
+    ClientRepository - into a seperate service (i.e. DataService) EmailRepository - service (i.e. EmailService)
+    DocumentService - service (i.e. DocumentService)

+How was this test overall?
+I.e too hard, too easy, how long it took, etc The exam is a good code base line, it allows the developer to re-architecture the application and apply necessary best practices for future enhancements.